 The great thing about a winter vacation on Oahu is that all you really need is some swimwear and slippers (flip-flops), and you’re set!
 With warm, sunny weather, you can explore some of the best Oahu beaches throughout the winter.
 Lounge on the tranquil shores of the Ko Olina lagoons, explore the vast stretch of white sand in Makaha, or venture even further off the beaten path to Keawaula Beach, with its untouched coastline and beautiful mountain backdrop.
 Waikiki offers a cosmopolitan vibe and lots of activities along its shoreline, while the waves on North Shore beaches such as Ehukai Beach Park and Sunset Beach bring surfers from around the world that are a thrill to watch!

 With evenings being noticeably cooler during winter months, winter in Oahu brings the best of both worlds – warm, sunny days with evenings that bring respite from the heat.
 Bring along a sweatshirt for cool evenings on the beach so that you can stay until the last rays of light have faded below the horizon.
 Sunsets in Hawaii are magical, and you’ll want to be sure to make watching the sun dip below the horizon part of your nightly routine.
 The palm fringed lagoons at Ko Olina make for an epic sunset viewing location, with the vibrant colors of the sky reflecting off the calm lagoon waters.
 To enjoy a sunset away from the beachfront, consider heading up to Puu Ualakaa State Park.
 Here a wide swath of grass offers panoramic views over Honolulu reaching all the way to the water’s edge, providing memorable sunset views.
+If this sounds great, we offer Ko Olina rentals that are perfect for the occasion!

 Winter in Oahu coincides with whale season in Hawaii, as humpbacks escape the cold of Alaska in favor of tropical waters.
 While it is possible to spot some from shore on occasion, these gentle giants are best observed from the water.
 A variety of charter companies offer whale watching excursions that will provide beautiful views of the island from a different vantage point, as well as offer the chance to see these creatures up close.
 Ko Olina Ocean Adventures offers a variety of boat tours that focus on seeing dolphins and whales.
 Another highly regarded option is Star of Honolulu, which offers a cruise-style experience.